 The DAT takes five hours and 15 minutes, including an optional break, tutorial, and survey.
 The exam consists of the following sections:

-Non-refundable exam fees for the DAT are $525 each time you take it.
-DAT scores are valid for two years and you can take the exam three times before requiring special permission to take it again.
+Non-refundable exam fees for the DAT are $560 each time you take it.
+DAT scores are typically valid for two to three years, but the exact timeframe may vary depending on the universities you’re applying to.
+You can take this big exam three times before requiring special permission to take it again.

 GRAD SCHOOL TESTS PRO TIP 1